ayohana/galactic-age-calculator/src/README.md

 ### License

-This webpage is licensed under the MIT license.
+This web application is licensed under the MIT license.

 Copyright (c) 2020 **Adela Darmansyah**